mikesol/wagsi/README.md

 # WagsI

-Collaborative interactive coding with [`purescript-wags`](https://github.com/mikesol/purescript-wags).
+Collaborative interactive music-making using [`purescript-wags`](https://github.com/mikesol/purescript-wags).

 ## Practicing before the jam

 Practice makes perfect!
-To try WagsI tidal out:
+To try this repo out:

 1. Clone this repo.
 2. Open this repo with VSCode.
 Make sure the PureScript IDE extension is installed.